Residence and Scholarship Halls

 Mattresses in McCarthy Hall are queen-sized (60” x 80”).
 Bedroom furniture includes window blinds, closet, a bed, a desk, desk chair, and drawer space for each resident.
 Living rooms in McCarthy Hall are not furnished.

 In general, all beds on campus are lofted or bunked.
-To request a modification to your bed configuration, submit a service request and Facilities Services would be happy to assist.
-If you request an adjustment to your bed height, please use masking tape to mark the bed that needs adjusting at the height you want.
+If you want to request bed lofting services, you can submit a service request with facility services once you have moved in.
+Please use masking tape to mark the bed that needs adjusting at the height you want.

 - Bunked bed: Two single beds placed one above the other.
 Typically halls with bunked beds do not have enough space in the room to separate them.

 - Lofted bed: A bed raised, as on supports, high enough overhead to allow the use of the floor area below for various purposes, such as part of a living room.

 - Most Stouffer Place and McCarthy beds are not bunked or lofted.